 See how methane digester technology helps farmers implement sustainable practices:

-Water conservation is a key part of processing.
-At dairy farms, water is re-used as many as five or six times-from cleaning milking parlors to running through piping to help cool the milk.
-And since about 87% of milk is water, with the help of new technologies, U.S. cheesemakers can recover it, treat it and use it again for things such as crop irrigation.
+Water conservation is a key opportunity area.
+At dairy farms, water is re-used many ways-from running through piping to help cool the milk to flushing barns as part of cleaning and irrigating crops.
+And since about 87% of milk is water, with the help of new technologies, processors find ways to recover and reuse it when cheesemaking and milk powder drying is complete.

-Today, dairy farms across the U.S. are increasingly adopting conservation tillage, diverse crop rotations, and cover crops to improve soil health.
+U.S. Dairy is working with the wider U.S. agriculture community to invest in practices improving soil health and avoiding/capturing carbon emissions.
+Dairy farms across the U.S. are increasingly adopting these practices such as conservation tillage, diverse crop rotations, and cover crops to improve soil health.
 Click here to learn more.